thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 obtain the state of the material at the end of the time step.
-As most phenomena are nonlinear, an iterative scheme is required at the equilibrium scale to find the local loading of the material: the integration of the constitutive equations is thus called several times with different estimates of the loading of the material.
+As most phenomena are nonlinear, an iterative scheme is required at the equilibrium scale to find the local loading of the material: the integration of the constitutive equations is thus therefore called several times with different estimates of the loading of the material.
 Algorithmic efficiency at the constitutive level is therefore a key aspect for the overall efficiency of a code.